mainmatter/playbook/project-flow/full-service/README.md

 # Full Service Project Flow

-Developing Digital Products is a process that can be broken down into four main
+Developing Digital Products can be broken down into four main stages:
-stages:

 - identifying and understanding the goal of the project
 - conceptualising a product that pursues that objective